smiileTeam/smiilePublish/README.md

 # Smiile Publish

-Official Smiile library to publish content from an external website (yours ;-).
+Official Smiile library to publish content from an external website (yours ;-) to Smiile.

 ## Getting Started